Skip to content

 How to Apply

 African-American students and people interested in exploring Black experiences at UC Merced are encouraged to apply.
 Students must complete the online housing application by the deadline.
 On the online application, please select AFRO Hall from the drop-down menu of Living Learning Communities.
-Once an application has been accepted and processed by the housing office, students will be sent an email to fill out a brief supplemental questionnaire to determine their ability to participate in the AFRO Hall Living Learning Community.
-Once a questionnaire is submitted and reviewed, students will then receive an email indicating if they have been selected to reside and participate in the AFRO Hall Living Learning Community.
+In the application, please make sure you fill out the brief supplemental questionnaire to determine their ability to participate in the AFRO Hall Living Learning Community.
+Once an application has been accepted and processed by the housing office,students will then receive an email indicating if they have been selected to reside and participate in the AFRO Hall Living Learning Community.
+In this email, they will also find the CRN and course details needed to register for the USTU course.
+Student will need to be continuously checking their email throughout the summer for updates or information regarding the Fall semester.

-If you have additional questions, please email, Liana Walker, Coordinator for Black Academic Success Initiatives at afrooutreach@ucmerced.edu with the subject line “AFRO Hall Inquiry.”
+If you have additional questions, please email, Liana Williams, Coordinator for Black Academic Success Initiatives at afrooutreach@ucmerced.edu with the subject line “AFRO Hall Inquiry.”

 If you have specific questions regarding housing, including the cost of housing and meal plans, please visit the housing website.